Running hvisor on QEMU

 package.

-If you encounter an error ERROR: Dependency "slirp" not found, tried pkgconfig when generating the configuration file:
+If you encounter an error ERROR: Dependency "slirp" not found, tried pkgconfig during the generation of the configuration file:

-Download the https://gitlab.freedesktop.org/slirp/libslirp package and install according to the readme.
+Download the https://gitlab.freedesktop.org/slirp/libslirp package and install it according to the readme.

 3. Compile Linux Kernel 5.4

 Before compiling the root linux image, change the CONFIG_IPV6 and CONFIG_BRIDGE config in the .config file to y, to support creating bridges and tap devices in root linux.
-Specific operations are as follows:
+The specific operations are as follows:

 git clone https://github.com/torvalds/linux -b v5.4 --depth=1